hughperkins/coriander/README.md

 ### Compared to using SPIR-V
 - OpenCL is a mature standard, supported by a wide variety of GPUs, from a large number of manufacturers (AMD, Intel, NVIDIA, Qualcomm, ...)

-### Downsides
+### Notes on CUDA dependency
-- you do need CUDA toolkit installed, in order to run clang against the cuda code.
-This does imply you have a CUDA-enabled GPU.
-Obviously if youre trying to build OpenCL, this might not be the case.
-But we can use Amazon EC2 g2.2xlarge instances, in the worst case, then copy the generated OpenCL code onto our target, non-CUDA, device
+- you do need CUDA toolkit installed, to get the initial IR code out.
+Once you have the IR code, you can carry out the remaining steps, including execution of course, on any OpenCL platform, providing clang 3.8.
+After compilation, execution should just need an OpenCL platform, not even a clang dependency (I think?
+Might need some runtime libraries possibly?).

 ## How it works